tribut/ipset-rpcd/README.md

 ## Configuration

-The behavior of **ipset-rpcd** is controlled by an ini-style text file, which is read on startup and on SIGUSR1.
+The behavior of **ipset-rpcd** is controlled by an ini-style text file, which is read on startup and on SIGUSR1 (`systemctl reload ipset-rpcd.service`).

 It maps PacketFence users and roles to one or many IP sets.
 It can contain the following sections: